Cerebellar degeneration: Paraneoplastic disorders

 Paraneoplastic disorders are a combination of non-inherited conditions that are activated by an individual's autoimmune response to a malignant tumour.
 These disorders prevail when T-cells (also known as white blood cells) begin to harm familiar cells in the central nervous system rather than the cancerous cells, resulting in degeneration of neurons in the cerebellum.
 Other signs and symptoms that commonly result from the incursion of a paraneoplastic disorder include an impaired ability to talk, walk, sleep, maintain balance and coordinate muscle activity, as well as experiencing seizures and hallucinations.
 Paraneoplastic disorders are prevalent among middle-aged individuals, typically those with lung, lymphatic, ovarian or breast cancer.

 Nutritional deficiency

 Nutritional deficiency relates to an insufficient amount of macronutrients and micronutrients being provided to the body.
 Nutrient deficiencies are most prevalent among infants, the elderly, the poverty-stricken, and individuals with eating disorders.
 Alcohol use disorder is the diagnosis of which an individual frequently consumes excessive amounts of alcohol, and thus becomes dependent on the intoxicating substance.
 Studies show that men of every age group consume more alcohol than women, where the prevalence is higher in some regions of the world than others, such as across Western Europe and Australia.
 Nutritional deficiency is a non-inherited condition that lead to impaired absorption or utilisation of the vitamin thiamine (B-1) by the body, thus causing temporary or permanent damage to cerebellar cells.
-Alcoholic degeneration of cerebellar cells is the most common trigger of spinocerebellar ataxia.
+Alcoholic degeneration of cerebellar cells is one of the most common triggers of acquired cerebellar ataxia.